 The Sobremesa Ledger

 This is not a static badge.
-It is the one thing that renews on the family’s real rhythm — the batch.
-As real batches are poured and consent arrives, each becomes a dated entry, and the archive grows the way a field journal does.
+The ledger renews on the family’s real rhythm: as batches are poured and consent arrives, each becomes a dated entry.
+The archive grows the way a field journal does.

 The maestro family of theCentral Valleys of Oaxaca